mcrbt/kvstore/README.md

 results of such computation may be inaccurate.
 Keys are compared using a (private) function of this library implementing the *Levenshtein distance*.

-If the key is already exists in the store, that key itself is returned.
-If the passed key is `null` or empty, or if the store is empty `null` is returned.
+If the key already exists in the store, that key itself is returned.
+If the passed key is `null` or empty, or if the store is empty, `null` is returned.
 If there is only one key in the store then that key is returned independent of its *distance* to the passed key.